Dr. Alex Stone, DPT, CSCS

 • How does the device work?

 What are the overall characteristics of the device, and how effective is it in doing the job right?
-This is by far the most important bit.
+This is, by far, the most crucial part.

 • What are the device’s ergonomics?